googleapis/google-cloud-python/packages/sqlalchemy-spanner/README.md

 ### Other limitations
 - WITH RECURSIVE statement is not supported.
 - Named schemas are not supported.
-- Temporary tables are not supported, real tables are used instead.
+- Temporary tables are not supported.
 - Numeric type dimensions (scale and precision) are constant.
 See the [docs](https://cloud.google.com/spanner/docs/data-types#numeric_types).

 ## Best practices